tuibird/Slowfetch/README.md

 ![Slowfetch Logo](https://raw.githubusercontent.com/tuibird/Slowfetch/refs/heads/master/slowfetch.png)

-Made this fetch program for myself and my girlfriend.
-I'm mainly doing this for the sake of learning and honestly making a fetch program with "pretty" out of the box defaults while I'm at it.
+A fetch program project for myself and my girlfriend, but also you I guess!
+I'm mainly doing this for the sake of learning and honestly making a fetch program with "pretty" defaults sounds good to me.

 Currently it displays a short list of system information and the slowfetch logo art.
 It will adjust its layout (to an extent, wide/narrow) depending on the size of your terminal on execution.
 I don't actually know if its slow, I mean it feels kinda fast?
 But I think the name is funny so I'm sticking with it.

 As far as the hardware it supports, I run CashyOS which is Arch based.
 So its primarily designed around my setup.
 I've tested it on a good few terminals and ive tried to include compatibility for some common package managers like dpkg and rpm, but I never actually got around to testing them so there is a non-zero chance it panics or something stupid.

-I will add features slowly as I feel like it.
+I will be adding feature when i have the time to, no schedule sorry.

 ## Documentation